Basketball positions

 Basketball positions with the numbers as they are known:

-Basketball is a sport with five players on the court for each team at a time.
+In basketball, each team has five players on the court at any given time.
 Each player is assigned to different positions defined by the strategic role they play.
-Guard, forward and center are the three main position categories.
-The standard team features two guards, two forwards, and a center.
-The guards are typically called the "back court" and the forwards and centers the "front court".
+There are three types of these positions: guard, forward, and center.
+A standard lineup consists of two guards, two forwards, and one center.
+The guard positions may be called the "back-court", while the forwards and center are often called the "front-court".

 Over time, as more specialized roles developed, each of the guards and forwards came to be differentiated.
 Today, each of the five positions is known by a unique name and number: point guard (PG) or 1, the shooting guard (SG) or 2, the small forward (SF) or 3, the power forward (PF) or 4, and the center (C) or 5.

 Guards

 The guards were originally tasked with guarding the opposing team's forwards, hence the position's name.